 Dante placed him in Hell and called him

 Lo principe de' novi Farisei (The Leader of the modern Pharisees) (Inferno, Canto XXVII, 85)

-renounce the papal throne (Dante placed in Hell most of the popes and monarchs
+renounce the papal throne and to have confined him at Fumone (Dante placed in Hell most of the popes and monarchs

 discussed in this page).
 These charges were part of a smear campaign promoted by Philip IV the Fair, King of France.

 Boniface belonged to the Caetani, a powerful Roman family who had control of the town of Anagni and of the access to Rome by Via Appia.
 He favoured his relatives to the detriment of the Colonna, whose fief of Palestrina was destroyed by papal troops.
 Two Colonna cardinals fled to France where they started to plot against the Pope.

 Pope Boniface VIII pushed the papal claim of supremacy over all the temporal leaders to its extreme.
 His conflict with the King of France arose from not very spiritual causes: a matter of taxation rights which due to the stubbornness of the two leaders led to an open confrontation: the Pope claimed that the King should submit to his decisions, the King claimed that the election of Boniface was unlawful.
 The conflict between them was accompanied by a parallel fight between the Colonna and the Orsini.